togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 {% gist e7934b00571c397f1c96c009a82cf5e7 %}

 This takes practice of course.
 You want to use a light touch and not go nuts with refactoring tests.
 You still want it to be simple for someone new to be able to trace the logic without difficulty and to be able to read the specification as documentation.
-Remember, the goal is always to [keep things as simple as it makes sense and not a bit more](https://www.youtube.com/watch?v=34_L7t7fD_U).
+Remember, the goal is always to [keep things as simple as it makes sense for them to be](https://www.youtube.com/watch?v=34_L7t7fD_U).
 The fact that it makes tests easier to write is more of a pleasant bonus than an end goal.
 But it's a really pleasant bonus.

 ## Finish and fiddle